-Last summer I found a White Mountain hand crank ice cream maker at a yard sale for $30.
+Last summer I found a hand-crank ice cream maker at a yard sale for $30.
 I was super excited at the deal I’d gotten, but I really wasn’t sure if the unit even worked.
 It looked pretty old, but all of the parts appeared to be there and the handle turned smoothly.

 When it came time to test the new machine the kids were eager to help!
 Making homemade ice cream is a great summertime activity to enjoy with family and friends.

 How To Use a Hand Crank Ice Cream Maker (Non-Electric)

 Here’s how to use an old fashioned hand crank ice cream maker.
 I’m assuming you’ve already found an ice cream recipe that you want to use, and have pre-cooked and cooled it before preparing to put it into the ice cream maker.